wizzlern/drupal-service-structure/exercises/02-latest-news/exercise.md

 TIP: Use code from code_snippets.php.

-- Work in the block class file at: modules/custom/we_news/src/Plugin/Block/WeNewsRecentNews.php
+- Work in the block class file at modules/custom/we_news/src/Plugin/Block/WeNewsRecentNews.php
 - Replace the mock output in the WeNewsRecentNews::build.
 - The code should contain the following:
   - Query latest news (5 items)